 “You happily lived from the fruits of your father’s crime.
 This all comes at a price.”

-Goda poked again at the fire, offered no reaction.
 “We all pay a price to the Mother, Kanna Rava.
 Her milk may be the richest, but it’s also the costliest.”
-There was a sardonic smile on her face as she leaned back against the stone behind her.
+There was a sardonic smile on her face as she leaned back against the hard stone behind her.
+In the relative shadow, she seemed to almost fuse with it.
 “And if there’s one thing the Mother doesn’t tolerate, it’s tax evasion.”

 “I didn’t do anything!
 I—”

 “Shut your mouth and go to sleep.”
-Her tone was flat, as measured as it had been before, but her voice had grown suddenly gruff and metallic, and it echoed through the cavern.
+Her tone was flat, as measured as it had been before, but her voice had grown suddenly gruff, and it echoed through the cavern with a metallic ring.
 Goda tipped her head towards a satchel that was propped against the wall of the cave.
 “In that bag,” she said, “I have a steel baton.”